MicrosoftDocs/globalization/globalization/testing/how-to-test.md

 ## Linguistic validation

 Linguistic validation is an important step in ensuring quality translations of your product and documentation.
-In this phase a target language expert reviews translations to ensure that they're correct.
+In this phase, a target language expert reviews translations to ensure that they're correct.

 Performing linguistic validation can be a critical early step when you first engage a translation supplier or localize a new language.
 Early linguistic validation is typically focused on samples of localized resources and content in isolation.
 Later, an [in-context review (ICR)](#in-context-review) can be conducted with the running application.
 Ideally, you complete both early linguistic validation and in-context reviews before release.